nxnjz/witmon/README.md

 * `cp /opt/witmon/witmon.service /etc/systemd/system/`
 * `systemctl daemon-reload`
 * To enable at boot and start immediately, use `systemctl enable --now witmon.service`.

+## Note

+Main repo is on gitlab, it is mirrored to github which may not always be up to date.